dcl-2017-04/curriculum/docs/separate-unite.md

 ---
-title: spread-gather
+title: Separate and unite
 ---

 <!-- Generated automatically from separate-unite.yml.
 Do not edit by hand -->

-# spread-gather
+# Separate and unite

-Another common common ways for data to be messy is to have multiple variables crammed into a single column.
+Another common way for data to be messy is to have multiple variables crammed into a single column.
 Here you'll learn how to use `separate()` to pull out into their own columns.
-The inverse operation, `unite()`, is needed less often, but it's important to know about it for symmetry.
+The inverse operation, `unite()`, is needed less often, but is needed for symmetry.

 ## Readings